How to Grow and Care for Veronica

 Light Requirements

 Veronica thrives in full sun to partial shade.
-For optimal blooming, ensure your Veronica receives at least 6 hours of sunlight daily.
+For best blooming, ensure your plants receive at least 6 hours of sunlight daily.
+Too little light can result in leggy growth and fewer flowers.

 Temperature and Humidity

-These plants are quite hardy and can tolerate a range of temperatures.
-They perform best in USDA zones 3-8.
-Veronica prefers moderate humidity levels but can adapt to slightly drier conditions.
+This hardy plant can tolerate a range of temperatures, performing best in USDA zones 3-8.
+Veronica prefers moderate humidity, but it can adapt to slightly drier conditions without issue.

 Soil Requirements

 Plant Veronica in well-draining soil with a pH range of 5.8 to 6.2.
-Amending the soil with organic matter can enhance its fertility and drainage.
+Enhancing the soil with organic matter, such as compost, can improve fertility and drainage, promoting healthy growth.

 Watering Needs